AlexHowansky/beer/README.md

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)

 # DEPRECATED
-This package has been obsoleted and replacd by [ork-beer](https://github.com/AlexHowansky/ork-beer).
+This package has been obsoleted and replaced by [ork-beer](https://github.com/AlexHowansky/ork-beer).

 The maps linked here will no longer be updated.